David Alan Carter's

 • USDU - WisdomTree Bloomberg U.S. Dollar Bullish Fund (long the US dollar against a basket of global currencies)

-• YCS - ProShares UltraShort Yen ETF (2x inverse multiple to the daily performance of the yen spot price against the US dollar)
+• YCS - ProShares UltraShort Yen ETF (2x inverse to the daily performance of the yen spot price against the US dollar)

 The Mechanics